napari/napari.github.io/dev/_sources/guides/layers.md

 * For the [tracks layer](napari.layers.Tracks), the opacity value applies globally to all the tracks in the layer.
 ```

+(blending-layers)=
 ## Blending layers

-All our layers support three blending modes: `translucent`, `additive`, and
+All our layers support a number of different blending modes.
+These modes
-`opaque`.
-These modes determine how the visuals for this layer get mixed with
+determine how the visuals for this layer get mixed with the visuals from the
-the visuals from the other layers.
+other layers.

-* An `opaque` layer hides any layer data below it.
 * A `translucent` setting will cause the layer to blend with the layers below
-it if you decrease its opacity but will fully block those layers if its opacity
+  it if you decrease its opacity but will fully block those layers if its
-is `1`.
+  opacity is `1`.
 This is a reasonable default, useful for many applications.
-* A `minimum` blending mode will cause the layer to blend using the minimum of each pixel's R, G, and B values.
-This mode is uniquely useful for
-blending multiple layers with inverted colormaps/LUTs, which represent measured signal with color on a white background.
-For some inspiration, see the twitter hashtag [#invertedLUT](https://twitter.com/hashtag/invertedLUT).
+* A `translucent-no depth` setting allows for multiple layers to be blended with
+  different opacity, but no depth testing is performed.
 * An `additive` blending mode will cause the layer to blend with the layers
   below even when it has full opacity.
 This mode is especially useful for
-visualizing multiple layers at the same time, such as cell biology applications
+  visualizing multiple layers at the same time, such as cell biology
-where you have multiple different components of a cell labeled in different
+  applications where you have multiple different components of a cell labeled in
-colors.
+  different colors.

-For example:
+* A `minimum` blending mode will cause the layer to blend using the minimum of
+  each pixel's R, G, and B values.
+This mode is uniquely useful for blending
+  multiple layers with inverted colormaps/LUTs, which represent measured signal
+  with color on a white background.
+* An `opaque` layer hides any layer data below it.

+For example, the image below shows an image with the blending set to `additive`.

 ![napari viewer with an image of a cell.
 Layer controls are open in the left sidebar with the blending set to additive.](./images/blending.png)